-Prepaid expenses represent payments to Palm Beach County Engineering Department of \$1,120,008 for design costs associated with three projects submitted for funding to the Transportation Planning Agency.
-Scope of work for projects include installation of streetlights, calming elements such as street parking, wider sidewalks, bike lanes, narrower lanes, and hardscape in the Belvedere Heights and Westgate Avenue Corridor.
-Other prepaid expenses are for insurance, rent and utility expenses relating to next fiscal year.
+Project advances represent payments to Palm Beach County Engineering Department of \$2,762,205 for design costs associated with four projects submitted for funding to the Transportation Planning Agency.
+Scope of work for projects include installation of streetlights, calming elements such as street parking, wider sidewalks, bike lanes, narrower lanes, and hardscape in the Belvedere Heights, Seminole Boulevard, Westgate Avenue Corridor and Cherry Road projects.